chiaratomaiuolo/Master_thesis/pressure_analysis/pressure_analysis_logbook.md

 The MKS measures in Torr, so, always remember: **1 Torr = 1.33322368 mbar**

-Today, we have filled the absorption chamber with Argon in order to check teh stability of the sensor (we have done a leak test before, so we rely on the sealing of the absorption chamber).
+Today, we have filled the absorption chamber with Argon in order to check the stability of the sensor (we have done a leak test before, so we rely on the sealing of the absorption chamber).

+9/2/2024 - At 10:37 we have changed temperature from 22 to 10 C degrees, in the evening we will come back to 22 in order to see, in monday, that the behaviour is the one expected.

+#### What to do:
+The first thing is understanding how the acquisition works properly.
+Seems like it mediates the last 20 pts and do the mean and std dev but how the behaviour is not perfectly clear when acquisition time is changed.

+- We think that we can approximate the gas as perfect.
+It has to be confirmed. []

+- Take initial data and look at pressure trend (seemed like it was increasing and decreasing periodically of $\pm$ 0.2 mbar with a typical time of 6-12 hours.)
+(Pay attention to times, bc at 10:37 of 9/2/2024 temperature has been changed) []

+- Look at uncertainty values, seemed periodic but it was a by-eye assumption.
+In case there could be some correlation with temperature feedback of the sensor? []